Government by algorithm: Reputation systems

 Tim O'Reilly suggested that data sources and reputation systems combined in algorithmic regulation can outperform traditional regulations.
 For instance, once taxi-drivers are rated by passengers, the quality of their services will improve automatically and "drivers who provide poor service are eliminated".
-O'Reilly's suggestion is based on control-theoreric concept of feed-back loop—improvements and disimprovements of reputation enforce desired behavior.
-The usage of feed-loops for the management of social systems is already been suggested in management cybernetics by Stafford Beer before.
+O'Reilly's suggestion is based on the control-theoretic concept of feed-back loop—improvements and disimprovements of reputation enforce desired behavior.
+The usage of feedback-loops for the management of social systems has already been suggested in management cybernetics by Stafford Beer before.

 These connections are explored by Nello Cristianini and Teresa Scantamburlo, where the reputation-credit scoring system is modeled as an incentive given to the citizens and computed by a social machine, so that rational agents would be motivated to increase their score by adapting their behaviour.
 Several ethical aspects of that technology are still being discussed.

 China's Social Credit System was said to be a mass surveillance effort with a centralized numerical score for each citizen given for their actions, though newer reports say that this is a widespread misconception.

 Smart contracts

-Smart Contracts, cryptocurrencies, and Decentralized Autonomous Organization are mentioned as means to replace traditional ways of governance.
-Cryptocurrencies are currencies, which are enabled by algorithms without a governmental central bank.
+Smart contracts, cryptocurrencies, and decentralized autonomous organization are mentioned as means to replace traditional ways of governance.
+Cryptocurrencies are currencies which are enabled by algorithms without a governmental central bank.
 Central bank digital currency often employs similar technology, but is differentiated from the fact that it does use a central bank.
 It is soon to be employed by major unions and governments such as the European Union and China.
 Smart contracts are self-executable contracts, whose objectives are the reduction of need in trusted governmental intermediators, arbitrations and enforcement costs.
 A decentralized autonomous organization is an organization represented by smart contracts that is transparent, controlled by shareholders and not influenced by a central government.
 Smart contracts have been discussed for use in such applications as use in (temporary) employment contracts and automatic transfership of funds and property (i.e. inheritance, upon registration of a death certificate).
 Some countries such as Georgia and Sweden have already launched blockchain programs focusing on property (land titles and real estate ownership) Ukraine is also looking at other areas too such as state registers.